TheGreyGhost/ItemTransformHelper/README.md

 Thanks to Romejanic for updating to 1.12.2, and to lehrj for updating to 1.16.1!

+## Versions after 1.16.1
+At the moment I haven't updated beyond 1.16.1 but ThexXTURBOXx has created versions for 1.16.5, 1.17 and 1.18, and also added support for Fabric (a simpler alternative to Forge).
+You can find his repo and the releases here:  https://github.com/ThexXTURBOXx/ItemTransformHelper

 ## Licence Info:
 This is free and unencumbered software released into the public domain.